fdiengott/portfolio-svelte/src/routes/blogs/articles/regex101.md

  */
 ```

-Each item in the matches array is an array containing the entire match, and each group it found.
+Each item in the matches array is an array containing the entire match and each group it found.
 This is excellent for pulling out exactly what it is you're looking for!
 I'll give one last example, replete with how I'd map it into something more usable.

 ```javascript
 const jsFile = `